spithash/AWS-EC2-Instance-Pricing-Tool/README.md

   The package is compatible with Python 3.7 and above.

 - **AWS Credentials Configured**
-  The tool uses `boto3` to interact with AWS APIs.
+  It uses `boto3` to interact with AWS APIs.
 Make sure your AWS CLI or environment variables are configured with appropriate credentials and permissions to access EC2 and Pricing APIs.
   _Note: You don't need to set a default region in your environment._

 ## Installation